 An ATR trailing stop loss indicator could be used to aid in this.
 Here is an example of one on TradingView called ATR Stops set to a 1 ATR multiplier (and 7-period ATR) on the EURUSD daily chart.

 With this indicator, when the price is rising the indicator is below the price.
 When the price reverses more than ATR and closes below the line the indicator flips on top.
-Exit signals could be taken when the price touches the line (stop loss price moves with the ATR indicator line) or some other variation.
+Exit signals could be taken when the price touches the line or some other variation.
 No matter how the indicator is used (and it certainly doesn’t need to be, it is just an optional tool), a stop loss should be set to control risk.

 Note: The indicator is based on current ATR values, not the ATR value at the time you take a trade (it doesn’t know when you take trades).